Enter a URL to check its Spam Score.

 Currently, Spam Score operates only at the subdomain level.
 We found that a lot of link spam is tied to the subdomain level.
 There are exceptions, but subdomain-level Spam Score was the best solution we could create at scale.
 It effectively identifies obvious spam and assesses risk in other areas.

-You can find Spam Score in Open Site Explorer under the top metrics and in its own tab labeled "Spam Analysis."
+You can check website spam score in Open Site Explorer under the top metrics and in its own tab labeled "Spam Analysis."
 It is currently available only for Pro subscribers, though we may make it available to everyone in the future.

 The Spam Analysis page includes a rundown of subdomains or pages linking to your site.
 You can toggle the target to look at all links to a given subdomain on your site, given pages, or the entire root domain.
 You can also toggle source tier to look at the Spam Score for approaching linking pages or subdomains.